gordonguthrie/TheManual/docs/chapter5/myfourthsynth.md

 ## Chapter 5 - Recreating the beep Synth

-A simple beep synthesiser - third version
+A simple beep synthesiser - fourth and final version

 This synth accepts the following parameters: